ProgSomel/golang-backend-development/040 - Defer You Don't Understand/notes.md

-# Defer ----> Every Defer Function muat create closure
+# Defer ---> use LinkedList Data Structure
-**There is a cell in stack frame which is called defer list pointer(it holds a address of closure which is stored in heap)** In Go, defer is a keyword that delays the execution of a function until the surrounding function returns. when it will get the the return before that it defer will be executed.
+**There is a cell in stack frame which is called defer list pointer(it holds a address of closure which is stored in heap) actually defer use linkedlist**
+In Go, defer is a keyword that delays the execution of a function until the surrounding function returns. when it will get the the return before that it defer will be executed.
 Runtime will execute it

 ```go